jcarlosmayo/jcarlosmayo.github.io/_posts/2025-07-16-terraform-azure-container-apps-with-virtual-network.md

 `container-app.tf`

 The definition of an Azure Container App can vary a lot depending on your needs.
-Environment variables, secrets, registry and ingress configuration, volume mounts...
-Below is a simplified example that highlights what is needed to make the TCP port available.
+It might require environment variables, secrets, registry and ingress configuration, volume mounts...
+This is a simplified example running a basic setup that exposes publicly the TCP port 4840.

 ```terraform
 # container-app.tf